School of Medicine

 Postdoctoral Research Fellow, Radiology

 Bio I am an Aerospace engineer by training with a Ph.D. in Kinesiology (Neuroscience, Biomechanics, and Space Life Sciences curricular tracks).
-My Ph.D. research was in the area of Biomechanics and Motor Control of human movement, particularly about human posture control and locomotion in healthy as well as special populations, such as elderly, patients, and astronauts.
+My Ph.D. research was in the area of Biomechanics and Motor Control of human movement, particularly about human posture control and locomotion in healthy as well as special populations, such as the elderly, patients, and astronauts.
+As part of my Ph.D., I worked at NASA Johnson Space Center's Neurosciences lab on various projects related to sensorimotor control issues that astronauts face during and after spaceflight.

-In the recent past, in the Dept. of Neuroscience of Baylor, I worked on predicting stress response using fMRI and physiological signals in veterans with PTSD, using machine learning.
-I also worked with iCAMP of Dept. of Surgery of Baylor, where I helped with data analyses of several clinical studies related to using different types of wearables for supervised or unsupervised monitoring of daily physical activities in different populations (like older adults, people with diabetes, etc.)
+In the recent past, in the Dept. of Neuroscience of Baylor College of Medicine (BCM) in Houston, I worked on predicting stress response using fMRI and physiological signals in veterans with PTSD, using machine learning.
+I also worked at the inter-disciplinary consortium of advanced motion performance (iCAMP) of Dept. of Surgery of BCM, where I helped with data analyses of several clinical studies related to using different types of wearables for supervised or unsupervised monitoring of daily physical activities in different populations (like older adults, patients who have had a sternotomy, etc.).

 Neuroscience, biomechanics, vestibular stimulation, balance and locomotion, artificial gravity, motor control, sensory systems, human performance, sports science, wearable devices, digital health